France to drop carbon tax plan: Les Echos

-PARIS The French government is set to drop plans to introduce a carbon tax, French financial daily Les Echos said on Thursday.
+PARIS (Reuters) - The French government is set to drop plans to introduce a carbon tax, French financial daily Les Echos said on Thursday.

 The newspaper, quoting several sources, said the socialist government will not include the carbon tax in a draft 2016 budget update currently being discussed.